 FOOD AND FOOD STYLIST: If you are trying to be a professional food photographer –you will NOT be styling the food yourself.
 You will be hiring food stylists to do the food for you.
 For advertising work, you will never have time to style the food AND do the photography, and professional advertising clients will never expect you to do this either, by the way.
 If they ask you for this, this is a huge red flag.

 Is the food being supplied by the client, or does your food stylist have to get that?
-If she does, what are the costs of that?
+If she or he does, what are the costs of that?
 Maybe the main food is coming from the client, and the stylist has to bring in all the fresh garnishes.
 Do a rough estimate for costs, and add that to the estimate.

 For bigger jobs, the food stylist might need an assistant or two.
 Always talk to your food stylists about the job you are estimating, to get their costs if you are new at this.

 PROPS AND PROP STYLIST: What props and dishware will be needed for the job?
 Are you going to do all the props, or do you have a budget to hire a prop stylist?
 Most of my commercial jobs are done with a prop stylist.
 There are two ways of working with a prop stylist.
 See my post about hiring them.

 You can do what’s called a Shop and Drop, where the stylist gets your props before your shoot, then drops them off at your studio, and during the shoot day, you are on your own with putting your sets together.

 Or, you hire the stylist for pulling props AND for working with you on set.
 Obviously, my favorite way of shooting.
 Talk with your prop stylist, and ask them for an estimate for their pricing if you are not sure how to price this.